 - Improve water security for 230,000 South Africans by 2018

-- Implement scalable collaborative projects that reduce water risk in the relevant catchments that are replicable in other catchments
+- Implement scalable, collaborative projects that reduce water risks in the relevant catchments, and are replicable in other catchments

 Securing Port Elizabeth’s water through landscape restoration and water stewardship

-IWaSP has been supporting the Strategic Water Partners Network (SWPN) since 2014.
-The SWPN is a coordination platform for companies, government and civil society to collectively find solutions for the country’s most pressing water challenges.
-Focal areas are agricultural supply chains, mine and wastewater management, water conservation and leakage reduction, skills development, sanitation and water stewardship.
+The Strategic Water Partners Network (SWPN) is a platform for companies, government and civil society to collectively find solutions to the country’s most pressing water challenges.
+IWaSP has supported SWPN since 2014 in various working groups and initiatives, such as ‘No Drop’, incentivising the reduction of water leaks in municipalities; the Water Administration System which saves 55M m3 of irrigation water per year, and a sustainable mining coordinating body.
 Partners include SABMiller, DWS, DEA, 2030 Water Resources Group, ABSA bank, Anglo American, South32, Coca-Cola, Eskom, Exxaro, Nestlé, Sasol, Rand Water, Santam, Unilever, WWF and IWaSP.